 We Always Use A VPN When Travelling

 We always use a VPN when travelling.
 Do you?
 Many people think of VPNs as something that only computer-savvy geeks use.
+However, it’s a fairly simple idea.
+You can find out more about VPNs and VPN logging here.
 Or something that is mandatory for business travellers accessing their company networks.
 As a former technology executive, I probably am a bit of a tech geek.
 And I used VPNs for business communications.

 But VPNs really are easy to find, install and use.
 And subscribing to a reputable VPN service is a small price to pay for peace of mind.